 Architectural Design affects All Users

-There are other reasons that prescribe the involvement of executives on CPM implementations.
+There are other reasons that prescribe the involvement of executives on EPM implementations.
 After all, it is a strategic tool.
 Future blogs will continue this discussion.